-The Arts Basket is a dedicated group energy, sustainability, water procurement and compliance service for Britain’s theatres and arts venues .
+The Arts Basket is a dedicated energy procurement and compliance service for Britain’s theatres and arts venues.

-Originally set up in 2012, by the Royal Opera House, National Theatre and Royal Albert Hall, the growing consortium of theatres and arts venues uses its collective buying power to access green, renewable energy deals at the lowest possible cost.
-With Shakespeare’s Globe joining the basket at the end of 2017, almost twenty of Britain’s most popular arts venues are now benefiting.
+Originally set up in 2012, by the Royal Opera House, Royal National Theatre and Royal Albert Hall, the growing consortium of theatres and arts venues uses its collective buying power to access green, renewable energy deals at the lowest possible cost.
+Almost twenty of Britain’s most popular arts venues are now benefiting.

-On average, Beond has helped the Arts Basket members to reduce energy costs by 3.5% and have the opportunity to reduce energy costs further through efficiency and technology services.
+On average, Beond has helped the Arts Basket members to reduce energy costs by an initial 3.5% and enjoyed further savings avoiding increases in the wholesale market.
+Members have the opportunity to reduce energy costs further through efficiency and technology services.

 Working in partnership with The Arts Basket consortium, Beond has launched a series of energy forums focusing squarely on the energy challenges facing UK arts institutions today.